-The City has demonstrated commitment to provision of protection for WSP from dogs that are off leash or that are present in the Critical Habitat area during prohibited hours through warnings and citations.
-Nevertheless, the City will be increasing the enforcement to expand this protection.
+The City has demonstrated commitment to provision of protection for WSP from dogs that are off leash or that are present in the Critical Habitat area and ACA between G Street and the Wedge, during prohibited hours through warnings and citations.
+As described above, interviews with owners of unleashed dogs, indicates a significant lack of awareness regarding the WSP wintering roost areas on the Balboa Peninsula and the threat that unleased dogs pose to WSP.
+Therefore, as outlined in Section 5 above, education will be the first component of the Adaptive Management Program as education of residents will be critical in limiting and ultimately eliminating unleashed dogs from the Critical Habitat and ACA areas.
+In conjunction with the education efforts, the City will be increasing the enforcement to expand this protection.
 Newport Beach Animal Control Division will continue to provide a presence and enforce leash laws and prohibited hours.
 Lifeguards will issue warnings and can issue citations as well.
 The patrol schedule will continue to vary in times of the day and during the week.
 Increased visits within routine patrol to the designated sensitive habitat areas will include early morning and evenings.
 This aligns with hours dogs are permitted to be on the beach and more likely to be off-leash.
 Patrol efforts may also be focused during peak visitation times including weekends, holidays and the summer season.
 Additional signage, education and outreach efforts regarding City codes related to dogs on the beach will be emphasized within the surrounding Balboa Peninsula environs.
 As part of the Adaptive Management approach, if the data indicate that compliance with leash laws is not occurring, then fines could be increased for non-compliance.
-If non-compliance continues, additional measures could be implemented such as expanded signage and education and/or increased patrols.
+If non-compliance continues, additional measures could be implemented such as expanded signage, modifications to temporary seasonal fencing, and expanded educational efforts, and/or increased patrols.

-Signage, bollards and other visual indicators that delineate sensitive areas (Section 6.3) will ensure more effective protection for the Critical Habitat area necessary to deter, legal or illegal, dog-related activity.
+In addition, signage, temporary seasonal fencing, and other visual indicators that delineate sensitive areas (Section 6.3) will ensure more effective protection for the Critical Habitat and ACA areas necessary to deter, legal or illegal, dog-related activity.
 Expansion and modification of the existing signage that educate the public regarding dog-related municipal codes (See Section 5.4) will serve to improve compliance when enforcement is not on site.
 Signage with a regulatory message will educate the public regarding the serious nature of the illegal act of "taking" of a protected species, as defined by the FESA, and the penalties for a FESA violation.
 Interpretative and educational signage in the Critical Habitat area will complement the regulatory signage by reinforcing the importance of compliance and educating the public regarding the importance of protecting the WSP when present on the beach.
-Examples of interpretive, educational, and regulatory signage are depicted on Exhibit 9.
+Examples of interpretive, educational, and regulatory signage are depicted on Exhibit 12.